Opposing

 choicest of the firstlings of his flock.
 The Lord paid heed to Abel

-and his offering, (5) but to Cain and his offering He paid no heed.
+and his offering, (5) but to Cain and his offering God paid no heed.

 Cain was much distressed and his face fell.
 (6) The Lord said to